Ibrahimkhan4real/MCTS-Cartpole_gym/README.md

 - **Random:** For random selection during exploration and rollouts.
 - **Deepcopy (from `copy`):** To create independent copies of the game state.
 - **Math:** Provides mathematical functions such as `sqrt` and `log`.
-- **Config:** An external configuration file that defines parameters like `GAME_NAME`, exploration constant `c`, number of episodes, and MCTS exploration iterations.
+- **Config:** A configuration file that defines parameters like `GAME_NAME`, exploration constant `c`, number of episodes, and MCTS exploration iterations.

 ---